yehorchernenko/heroku-buildpack/README.md

 ### Hooks

-You can place custom scripts to be run before and after compiling your Swift source code inside the following files in your repository:
+You can place custom scripts to be run before and after compiling and installing your Swift source code inside the following files in your repository:

 - `bin/pre_compile`
 - `bin/post_compile`
+- `bin/pre_install`
+- `bin/post_install`

 This is useful if you need to customize the final image.